Victorian literature is anything published during the time of Queen Victoria and her reign (1837-1901).

 Bram Stoker – (1847- 1912)

-Another author who was not known for his children’s stories, Bram Stoker is best remembered for his 1897 Gothic novel “Dracula”.
+Another author who was not known for his children’s stories, Bram Stoker is best remembered for his 1897 Gothic novel ‘Dracula’.
 Similar to Mary Shelley he had little formal education and worked as a civil servant.
 He first became interested in the theater after seeing Henry Irving act.
 His most famous work was published in 1897 and was a classic of Gothic horror fiction.
-It has been adapted many times for film and other media including stage, opera, ballet, and graphic novels.
+Dracula has been adapted many times for film and other media including stage, opera, ballet, and graphic novels. it has also inspired a whole genre of fantasy writing in the vampire universe.

 Alfred Tennyson – (1809- 1892)